gowdhamanj/apic-multi-site-HA/README.md

 ## Step-By-Step instructions
 This article would help you to with step by step installation and configuration instructions to achieve IBM APIConnect multi-site HA Active/Passive also how to test the deployment in case of failure.

+Pls refer to the youtube video for demo : https://www.youtube.com/watch?v=SDteeU-TJCY

 ### Pre-Requsite

 1. Two RedHat OpenShift Cluster v4.9 or later with Storage Provisioned, IngressDomain configured.
 Pls ensure your OpenShift cluster configured with 16Core x 32GB RAM worker node.
 Minimum 3 worker nodes in each cluster.